openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 * Do all platforms have a concept of individual hosts?
 I know baremetal does and I believe VSphere as well, but I'm not sure about cloud platforms.

-* Depending on the answer to the previous question, can we make this only for on-prem platforms?
+* Depending on the answer to the previous question, can we require such platforms to use only the cluster-wide configuration?
+I think this should be fine since those platforms tend not to use things like static IPs that may require per-host configuration.

 **** End of current document.
 Everything below here is unedited template sections ****